USOC Tells USA Gymnastics' Board To Resign Within 6 Days

 "The Indy Star story broke on August 4, 2016, after survivors courageously came forward sharing stories of sexual abuse and alleging organizational mishandling," Raisman said via Twitter earlier this week.
 "The next day, the USOC said they wouldn't investigate (and even praised USAG's work in the area of sexual abuse.)"

 Raisman also called for accountability.
-Discussing the army of survivors who spoke out against Nassar in court, she said, "Many of them, myself included, claim the USOC is also at fault.
-Was the USOC there to "focus on supporting the brave survivors?"
+Discussing the army of survivors who spoke out against Nassar in court, she said: "Many of them, myself included, claim the USOC is also at fault.
+Was the USOC there to 'focus on supporting the brave survivors?'
 No. Did they issue any statement then?
 Crickets ..."

-The new letter from Blackmn and the USOC details changes that he had outlined in an open letter to all U.S. athletes on the day Nassar was sentenced.
+The new letter from Blackmun and the USOC details changes that he had outlined in an open letter to all U.S. athletes on the day Nassar was sentenced.
 In that letter, Blackmun had said that the women and girls' testimony had "framed the tragedy through the eyes of the victims and survivors, and was worse than our own worst fears."

 "It was powerful because of the strength of the victims, survivors and parents, who so eloquently and forcefully told their stories and so rightfully demanded justice," Blackmun wrote.
 "The USOC should have been there to hear it in person, and I am deeply sorry that did not happen."